Basement-Renovator/basement-renovator/README.md

-# Basement Renovator fork
+# Rebranded!
-I have forked Basement Renovator to apply community patches for custom entity support and possibly more.
+This Basement Renovator fork was rebranded as [Basement Builder](http://basementbuilder.github.io).